COGS108/Overview/COGS108-Syllabus.md

 ### Finding A Group

-Students will be given time in section during weeks 1 and 2.
+Students will be given time in section during week 2.
 We encourage group formation within section.
 If you choose a group outside of section, there must be at least two discussion section time slots that *all* group members are able to attend throughout the quarter AND a *lecture day/time during week 10 that works for everyone in the group*.

 You will submit who your group is via Google Form by the Sunday of week 2 (Oct 11; see Course Schedule).
 One form will be submitted per group.